Mason General Hospital Foundation Auxiliary

 In the summer of 1950, the administrator of Shelton General Hospital met with seven local women who were interested in organizing an auxiliary to aid the only hospital in the area.
 Following a luncheon for prospective members, there were 113 ladies willing to participate in fundraising projects.

-In 1968, the Auxiliary was reorganized under the name of Mason General Hospital Foundation Auxiliary.
-The membership continued to grow and over the years, through various money-making projects, MGHF Auxiliary has annually donated funds for new hospital equipment.
+In 1968, the Auxiliary was reorganized under the name of Mason Health Foundation Auxiliary.
+The membership continued to grow and over the years, through various money-making projects, the Auxiliary has annually donated funds for new hospital equipment.

 The Auxiliary supports and staffs the MGHF Gift Shop within the Hospital with the proceeds going to scholarships for students entering the nursing or other medical professions.
 The Auxiliary also supports the Life Line Program to help four low-income subscribers.

-- Julia Solano-Martinez, Patient Access Specialist, who is pursuing a nursing degree.
-She received this award in 2022.
+- Julia Solano Martinez, Patient Access Specialist: Solano Martinez is pursuing a nursing degree.
+She received this award in 2022 and 2023.

 Gift Shop Testimonial